nicolabs/nicolabs.net/_posts/2020-05-04-Make-RPi-bluetooth-speaker-part-1.md

 My feeling reading the specifications is that Bluetooth was not made with high expectations on security from the beginning.
 It has so many trade-offs at the benefit of usability that *Secure Connections*, whether for BR/EDR or LE, just looks to me like the bare minimum to have.

-*BR/EDR Legacy Pairing*'s security for instance *unavoidably depends* on the length of the PIN (which is often a small four-digit number, or even a fixed value) and provide little-to-none protection against eavesdropping or man-in-the-middle (MITM) attacks.
+*BR/EDR Legacy Pairing*'s security for instance *unavoidably depends* on the length of the PIN (which is often a small four-digit number, or even a fixed value) and provide little-to-none protection against [eavesdropping](https://en.wikipedia.org/wiki/Eavesdropping) or [man-in-the-middle (MITM) attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
-*Secure Simple Pairing* for its part only *"protects the user from MITM attacks with a goal of offering a 1 in 1,000,000 chance that a MITM could mount a successful attack[^2]"*.
-It strongly depends on human decisions (based on failure alerts in case of an attack) to mitigate the risk and allows for configurations that *would* make it unsecure.
+*Secure Simple Pairing* for its part only *"protects the user from MITM attacks with a goal of offering a 1 in 1,000,000 chance that a MITM could mount a successful attack[^2]"*. **It strongly relies on human decision (based on warning messages in case of an attack) to mitigate risks and allows for configurations that *can* make it unsecure**.
-Without going on with further examples, it's easy to configure it wrong and let the neighbors accidentally connect to your Bluetooth device or any passing-by hacker to gather any personal information.
+In short, it's easy to configure it wrong and let the neighbors accidentally connect to your Bluetooth device and maybe gather personal informations.

 Also, "LE is the new BR/EDR".
-Most efforts seem to be put on Bluetooth LE and Bluetooh BR/EDR suffers from not being up-to-date with today's requirements.
-For instance : in BR/EDR, cryptographic key generation is being made in lower, often hardware, layers, making it difficult to upgrade security algorithms.
+Indeed, most efforts seem to be put on Bluetooth LE as Bluetooh BR/EDR lacks behind, not keeping up with today's requirements.
+For instance : with BR/EDR, cryptographic key generation is being made in lower, often hardware, layers, making it difficult to upgrade security algorithms.
-This is probably the fate of a very pragmatic specification that didn't intend to foresee the future of technology ; unfortunately this leaves us with a plethora of unsecure devices in the wild.
+**This leaves us with a plethora of insecure devices in the wild.**

-Wrapping up, this gives the "LE Secure Connections" mode my preference and I will try to make it rule my configuration.
+**👉 Wrapping up, this gives the "LE Secure Connections" mode my preference.**

 ### Bluetooth association models

-The above diagram states that there are several *association models* ; here are the four ones that apply to *Bluetooth Low Energy* :
+As advertised in the above diagram, each security model allows a number of *association models*.
+There are four of them available since *Secure Simple Pairing* :

-- **Numeric Comparison** (only since Bluetooth 4.2 for BLE)
+- **Numeric Comparison** (since Bluetooth 4.2 for BLE)
 - **Just Works**
 - **Passkey entry**
 - **Out-of-Band (OOB)**

-For the sake of completeness we will also talk about :
+For the sake of completeness we will also talk about **BR/EDR Legacy pairing**.

-- **BR/EDR Legacy pairing**

 Let's see how they work, and how well they would fit our use case.